treyhunner/treyhunner.github.com/source/_posts/2023-11-20-python-black-friday-and-cyber-monday-sales-2023.markdown

 - **[Pragmatic Bookshelf][]**: 40% off [the pytest book][] and all other books with code `turkeycode2023`
 - **[Udemy][]**: various [Python courses][udemy courses] are on sale right now

-## Sales to watch out for on Friday

-Some of the below sales include courses, some include books, some include templates (Itamar's Docker templates for example) and some include a mix of different learning products.

-- **[Data School][]**: 40% off all Kevin's courses (sale launches this Friday)

 If you know of another sale (or a likely sale) **please comment below**.

-I'll update the above links as more sales are confirmed or announced.

 ## Django sales

 Adam Johnson is also compiling many **Django-related Black Friday and Cyber Monday sales** via a [Django sales post][adam post].
-More details to come as more sales are posted.

 ## More developer-oriented deals